Gerhard Raht: Berlin and North Sea

 On 18 November 1943 Harris began his Berlin offensive.
 Stab./NJG 3 under Helmut Lent was based at Stade, I./NJG 3 under Hauptmann Walter Milius, based at Vechta, II./NJG 3 under Egmont Prinz zur Lippe-Weißenfeld, at Schleswig, III./NJG 3 under Major Bart, also at Stade, and IV./NJG 3 under Major Simon at Grove, prepared to meet the offensive.
 II./NJG 3, to which Raht's most recent unit, 4.
 Staffel, belonged was equipped with an assortment of Junkers Ju 88C, Messerschmitt Bf 110G and Dornier Do 217 night fighters.

 Raht's 16th and first success in the defence of Berlin occurred in the early evening of the 1 December 1943, when he claimed a Stirling shot down over the Frisian Islands at 15:54.
 It was one of only two claims submitted by a German night fighter pilot on this night.
-The other was reported shot down by a Feldwebel Weilding north of Aschaffenburg at 21:15.
+The other was reported shot down by a Feldwebel Wielding north of Aschaffenburg at 21:15.
 Bomber Command sent 19 Stirling and 12 Halifax aircraft to the Frisians and to the east coast of Denmark on mine-laying operations.
 Two Stirlings were reported missing.
 Stirling III EH880 of No. 75 Squadron RAF, piloted by Warrant Officer G. J. S. Kerr was one of the missing aircraft.
 All the crew perished when it crashed after reaching base.
 It hit a house at the end of the airfield and five children were killed.
 Stirling III, EF191, WP-H, of No. 90 Squadron RAF also crashed near Esbjerg in Denmark.
 Sergeant J. L. Blackwood, E. Draper, J. H. Flack, Warrant Officer J. E. Nixon, Flight Sergeant C. E. Quickfall, Sergeants H. E. Steele and R. G. Whitmarsh were killed.